 Day 10: Wednesday 17 October, Isalo National Park

-- Morning nature trail to the Natural Pool (Piscine Natural), Isalo National Park
+- Morning nature trail, Isalo National Park

 - Physical Endurance: The path to the natural pool climbs steeply and there is little shade along the way.
 The hiking time for the uphill climb is approximately 1-1.5 hours at a leisurely pace with stops.
 Group may be divided into smaller groups based on ability levels.
 Duration: 2-3hrs.